GlorytoAlmightyGod/CwritesC/README.md

 # CwritesC

-i know that FAILURE FEEDS SUCCESS. but O darling,
-SUCCESS FEEDS SUCCESS also!
+in order to attain freedom from fear, i know that FAILURE FEEDS SUCCESS. but O darling, SUCCESS FEEDS SUCCESS also!

 --------------------------